 Your tween weeding the garden, pruning the shrubs, and watering may lead to a lifelong passion and career (and quite possibly a few extra coins in their pocket as a thank you!)

 Photography is a great outside activity for tweens as it helps promote creativity and self-expression.
-It also helps manage stress promotes fine motor skills and hand-eye coordination.
+It also helps manage stress and promotes fine motor skills and hand-eye coordination.
 Your tween will create and keep memories with friends as it boosts mood and increases happiness.

 Rather than just using the built-in camera in a smartphone, why not get your tween their first digital camera so they can start learning how to shoot in manual mode?